The ABEL trap (“anti-brownian electrokinetc trap”) has been invented and realized by A. E. Cohen and W. E. Moerner in Stanford

 (monitoring conformations of a single membrane transporter)

-Actually we can trap 100 nm liposomes (see image on the left: the liposome is confined for seconds before the fluorescence falls below a trapping threshold due to photobleaching; then the liposome diffuses away in the upper right direction) and are implementing the combined FRET @ ABELtrap experiment.
+Actually we can trap 100 nm liposomes (see image on the left: the liposome is confined for seconds before the fluorescence intensity falls below a trapping threshold due to photobleaching; then the liposome diffuses away in the upper right direction) and are implementing the combined FRET @ ABELtrap experiment.

-New movie of an Atto680-labeled liposome trapped for several seconds in the ABEL trap (Flash file):
+Movie of an Atto680-labeled liposome trapped for several seconds in the ABEL trap (Flash file):

 overview ATP